ililcheva/Naga-Teamwork-JSApplications/README.md

 - [x] basic interface / html skeleton
 - [x] helpers
 - [ ] user profile and data
-- [ ] handlebarse precompiled tamplets and implemeting them !!! this is important
+- [ ] handlebars precompiled tamplets and implemeting them !!! this is important
 - [ ] check FB or other sharing api-s

 #### Project Requirements: